entelect-incubator/.NET/Phase 1/README.md

 - [ ] Next create a new Solution Folder *03 Database*
 - [ ] Create a new Class Library Pezza.DataAccess and Pezza.DataAccess.Contracts (This will used for Dependency Injection and Unit Tests) <br/> ![](Assets/2020-09-11-10-06-58.png)
+- [ ] Add Nuget Package to each project
+  - [ ]  Microsoft.EntityFrameworkCore.Relational
+  - [ ]  Sytem.Linq.Dynamic.Core in DataAccess
 - [ ] For interacting with the Database we will be using Entity Framework Core.
 Right-click on the Pezza.DataAccess and Pezza.DataAccessContracts project *Manage NuGet Packages...*.
 Search for EFCore Nuget Package, Install the following Packages
   - [ ] Microsoft.EntityFrameworkCore
 - [ ] Create an interface in DataAccess.Contracts called IDatabaseContext.cs <br/> ![](Assets/2020-09-11-10-14-32.png)